- If you or someone you know is in need of assistance, please visit our Help for Texans page.

 How to apply for CEAP assistance

-If you need assistance with utility bills (CEAP), contact the local CEAP service provider (PDF) nearest you.
+If you need assistance with utility bills (CEAP),review the above list and/or map to find the local CEAP service provider (PDF) nearest you.
+Also, you may:

 - Visit Help for Texans and select Utility Bill Help.